 The data above are based on an unacceptable (1), acceptable (2), or target (3) scale.
 The scores on shown for internship I are lower than those indicated in internship II.
 This is a positive indication of growth in the candidates (students) over a period of time.
-Based on a two tailed ttest candidates (students) in the Middle Childhood Program performed statistically significantly higher than the average at the p<.01 level on five of the twelve assessments listed above.
+Based on a two tailed t-test candidates (students) in the Middle Childhood Program performed statistically significantly higher than the average at the p<.01 level on seven of the twelve assessments listed above.
 Candidates (students) in the Physical Education Program performed statistically significantly higher than the average at the p<.01 level on three of the twelve assessments listed above.
-Additionally, candidates (students) in the Physical Education Program performed statistically significantly lower than the average at the p<.01 level on four of the twelve assessments listed above.
+Additionally, candidates (students) in the Physical Education Program performed statistically significantly lower than the average at the p<.01 level on five of the twelve assessments listed above.
 Candidates (students) in the P-4 Early Childhood Program performed at the average level on all twelve assessments.
-Despite the data indicating differences in program performance, the average scores indicate that all programs were performing at the acceptable to target range on all twelve assessments, with the exception of P-4 Early Childhood candidates on the 1st formative TCRI from the university supervisor.
-That score was .08 from the average score.
+Despite the data indicating differences in program performance, the average scores indicate that all programs were performing at the acceptable to target range on all twelve assessments.
 It is through the alignment of the conceptual framework to the state and national standards that the School of Education can state with confidence that candidates (students) that score at the target or acceptable level on state and national standards have also met the unit goals for student learning outcomes.
 The School of Education is confident that candidates (students) in all programs are performing at a level that indicates they are meeting the units learning outcome goals.

-The data above is based on an unacceptable (1), needs improvement (2), acceptable (3), or target (4) scale.
+The data below are based on an unacceptable (1), needs improvement (2), acceptable (3), or target (4) scale.
 The data below were collected from the teacher work sample portfolio.
 All undergraduate candidates (students) must complete a teacher work sample portfolio during internship II.
-The data below indicate that the candidates (students) in the Physical Education Program performed statistically significantly lower than the average at the p<.01 level on five of the five assessments listed below.
+The data below indicate that the candidates (students) in the Physical Education Program performed statistically significantly lower than the average at the p<.01 level on two of the five assessments listed below.
 Even though the Physical Education candidates (students) performed, lower than average all candidates (students) were within the acceptable to target range.
 It is through the alignment of the conceptual framework to the state and national standards that the School of Education can state with confidence that candidates (students) that score at the target or acceptable level on state and national standards have also met the unit goals for student learning outcomes.
 The School of Education is confident that candidates (students) in all programs are performing at a level that indicates they are meeting the units learning outcome goals.

-Rubric P-4 Early Childhood Middle Childhood Math/Science PE Licensure Overall Mean SD N SEM mean Ν mean Ν mean Ν Weali 173:Portfolio Task 1: Context for Learning 3.92 26 4.00+ 8 3.25 4 3.87 0.33 39 0.054 174:Portfolio Task 2 Planning Instruction and Assessment 3.67 26 3.71 8 3.25 4 3.62 0.29 39 0.047 175:Portfolio Task 3: Instructing Students and Supporting Learning 3.88 26 3.81 8 3.13 4 3.78 0.34 39 0.054 176:Portfolio Task 4 Assessing Student Learning 3.64 26 3.67 8 3.08 4 3.57 0.31 39 0.050

-177:Portfolio Task 5: Reflecting 3.92 26 3.75 8 3.25 4 3.79 0.40 39 0.066 on Teaching and Learning
+Rubric P-4 Ear Childho Middle Childho PE Licensu ıre Overall Mean SD N mean N mean Ν mean Ν IVICALI 173:Portfolio Task 1: Context for Learning 4.0++ 27 4.0++ 3 3.7 3 3.9 0.5 33 174:Portfolio Task 2 Planning Instruction and Assessment 3.8 27 3.7 3 3.8 3 3.7 0.5 33 175:Portfolio Task 3: Instructing Students and Supporting Learning 3.7 27 3.7 3 3.8 3 3.7 0.5 33 176:Portfolio Task 4 Assessing Student Learning 3.5 27 3.6++ 3 3.2 3 3.4 0.5 33 177:Portfolio Task 5: Reflecting on Teaching and Learning 3.8 27 4.0 3 3.7 3 3.
+0.5 33